HSBC Gold Mastercard® credit card review

 - Regular APR: 13.99 percent to 23.99 percent variable

-The HSBC Gold Mastercard is a solid, low-fuss option for a credit card with 0 percent intro APR on purchases and balance transfers.
+The HSBC Gold Mastercard is a solid, low-fuss option for a credit card with 0 percent intro APR on purchases and balance transfers for the first 18 months (13.99 percent to 23.99 percent variable thereafter).
 Those with good-to-excellent credit will find this credit card a suitable option for paying down debt or financing a purchase over the short term.
 Our HSBC Gold Mastercard review will help you decide if this card is right for you.

 The HSBC Gold Mastercard credit card has a generous intro APR, making it ideal for short-term financing.
-For the first 18 months of account ownership, the APR is 0 percent, including balance transfers.
+For the first 18 months of account ownership, the intro APR is 0 percent, including balance transfers (13.99 percent to 23.99 percent variable thereafter).
 Just keep in mind, if your balance transfer exceeds your HSBC Gold Mastercard credit limit, your request may be canceled.
 You also need to make your transfer within 60 days of account opening and pay a balance transfer fee of $10 or 4 percent, whichever is greater.

 After 18 months the APR adjusts based on creditworthiness, ranging from 13.99 percent to 23.99 percent variable.
 To calculate the cost and savings of doing a balance transfer with the HSBC Gold Mastercard, access our balance transfer calculator.